eckardm/work-stuff/digital-processing/digital-processing.md

 ![Functions of the Ingest functional entity](images/functions-of-the-ingest-functional-entity.png)

-After associating digital content with an accession record and transfering it into Archivematica, digital processing permits archivists to establish the integrity of materials, assume intellectual control over them and perform preservation events on them (e.g., scans for viruses and personally identifiable information, conversion to preservation formats, recording of descriptive and technical metadata, etc.).
-This creates one or more Submission Information Packages (SIPs) and transforms them into Archival Information Packages (AIPs) which are then deposited into [Deep Blue](http://deepblue.lib.umich.edu/), a DSpace repository where portions of AIPs usually double as a Dissemination Information Package (DIP).
+After the Assistant Archivist for Digital Curation associates digital content with an accession record and transfers it into Archivematica's Backlog, digital processing permits archivists to establish the integrity of materials, assume intellectual control over them and perform preservation events on them (e.g., scans for viruses and personally identifiable information, conversion to preservation formats, recording of descriptive and technical metadata, etc.).
+This creates one or more Submission Information Packages (SIPs) and transforms them into Archival Information Packages (AIPs) which are then deposited into [Deep Blue](http://deepblue.lib.umich.edu/), a DSpace repository where repackaged AIPs usually double as Dissemination Information Packages (DIPs).
 In some cases---e.g., very large audio, video or image files---an additional DIP will be created to make it easier for patrons to download and access materials.

 ### Evolution of Digital Processing Procedures

-The Bentley's current digital processing procedures have evolved from both a largely [manual workflow](http://deepblue.lib.umich.edu/handle/2027.42/96439) and also one that made use of [AutomatedProcessor (AutoPro)](http://deepblue.lib.umich.edu/handle/2027.42/97298), a tool developed in-house that made digital processing more efficient and reduced technical barriers, thereby permitting archivists to focus their energies on the traditional archival functions of appraisal, arrangement, and description.
+The Bentley's current digital processing procedures have evolved from a highly [manual workflow](http://deepblue.lib.umich.edu/handle/2027.42/96439) that invovled more than 40 discrete steps, the operation of numerous stand-alone applications and saving tool output in various log files.
+[AutomatedProcessor (AutoPro)](http://deepblue.lib.umich.edu/handle/2027.42/97298), an in-house tool developed by Bentley staff, made digital processing more efficient and reduced technical barriers, thereby permitting archivists to focus their energies on the traditional archival functions of appraisal, arrangement, and description.

 ![AutoPro](images/autopro.png)

-We now employ [Archivematica](https://www.archivematica.org/en/), a web- and standards-based, open-source application that allows institutions to preserve long-term access to trustworthy, authentic and reliable digital content, in our digital processing workflow, and make use of the Appraisal and Arrangement feature, an outcome our Mellon Foundation-funded ArchivesSpace-Archivematica-DSpace Workflow Integration project which concluded in April 2016.
+For various reasons, however, this too was not a long-term solution.
+We now employ [Archivematica](https://www.archivematica.org/en/), a web- and standards-based, open-source application that allows institutions to preserve long-term access to trustworthy, authentic and reliable digital content, in our digital processing workflow, as wella as the Appraisal and Arrangement feature, an outcome our Mellon Foundation-funded ArchivesSpace-Archivematica-DSpace Workflow Integration project which concluded in October 2016.

 ![Appraisal and Arrangement tab](images/appraisal-arrangment.png)